atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Love only. -

 Francis!
 Art thou not pleased with my new mistress? - How she talks!
 I experienced that it is not safe to feign a passion for a fine woman, and tell her of it.
 Her smiles and caresses set soon our senses on fire: whilst their fever last the illusion turns into reality, and our hearts are as feelingly affected, as if in that woman were centred its desires and our happiness.

-Young men, fond of their liberty, or enamoured of virtue, should not gaze upon a beauty, still less hear her speak, far less see her Smile. - There is a poison in her form and on her lips, the more dangerous, that it is the work of nature, and the favourite food of our soul.
+Young men, fond of their liberty, or enamoured of virtue, should not gaze upon a beauty, still less hear her speak, far less see her smile.
+There is a poison in her form and on her lips, the more dangerous, that it is the work of nature, and the favourite food of our soul.

 ---